- Degree Programs

 In consideration of these factors described above, the UMass Medical School encourages students to pursue a pre-medical education of considerable breadth including such coursework as English literature and composition, foreign languages, history, economics, ethics and the fine arts.
-All students must complete the coursework identified on the Academic Requirements webpage demonstrating strong performance in the biological and physical sciences, as a sound foundation for pursuing further study in the medical sciences.
+All students must complete the coursework identified on the Academic Requirements webpage and demonstrate a strong performance in the biological and physical sciences as a sound foundation for pursuing further study in the medical sciences.

 No single program can be recommended as the best or preferred plan of study.
 Candidates are, therefore, encouraged to select educational programs that best reflect individual interests and aptitudes.
 Whenever possible, advanced study in a field of interest is encouraged, with particular emphasis on activities involving independent study.

 Students who are granted advanced placement credits for coursework taken in secondary school are advised to take additional college level programs in these subject areas.